radish-bdd/radish/docs/tutorial.rst

 |                | False: 0, n, N, no, No, NO, false, False, FALSE, off, Off, OFF                |             |
 +----------------+-------------------------------------------------------------------------------+-------------+

-These standard types can be combined with the following cardinalities:
+These standard types (MathExpression, QuotedString and Boolean) can be combined with the following cardinalities:

 .. code:: text